schil227/FantasticAdventuresOfDizzyFair/README.md

 | <img src="images/base_raindrop.gif" style="width:342px" /><br/>|<img src="images/fair_raindrop.gif" style="width:342px" /> |
 | <p style="text-align: center;"> Oxygen meter ticks down somewhat quickly</p> | <p style="text-align: center;"> Oxygen meter ticks down slightly slower</p>|

-At the very end of the game, one of the last items you get is a trampoline - and after playing through the game four times, I can still say with confidence that I have no idea how the thing is supposed to work.
-But its purpose is to bounce dizzy out of a cavern, and at the only spot where you can do that is a god damn raindrop.
+At the very end of the game, one of the last items you get is a trampoline - and after playing through the game ~~four~~ five times, I can still say with confidence that I have no idea how the thing is supposed to work.
+But its purpose is to bounce dizzy out of a cavern, and in the only spot where you can do that is a god damn raindrop.
 Why - why put a raindrop *there* of all places?
 Why punish the player attempting to learn a new, *very obtuse* mechanic at the end of the game?

  I actually lost a life at that part, and I just couldn't stand the thought of someone getting game over there, after overcoming all the trials of the game.
 I resisted the urge to just remove enemies and hazards for the entire game, but this raindrop was a bridge too far.